-Wednesday 7 March 2018
+Wednesday, 7 March 2018

-Identification And Resolution Of NPA; Regarding Strength Of Our Banks
+Identification And Resolution of NPA; Regarding Strength of Our Banks

 Narendra Modi is carrying out economic reforms in the short time available to him and rebuilding a transparent and corruption free business ecosystem, destroyed by crony capitalism under the UPA.
 The benefits of his decisions will be slow and realized in the years ahead.